Rickey Williams

-Richard C. "Rickey" Williams (born March 12, 1957) is a retired American basketball player.
+Richard C. Williams (born March 12, 1957) is an American former basketball player.
 Born in Buffalo, New York, he was a 6'1" 175 lb point guard and attended Long Beach State and the University of New Mexico.

-Williams played for the NBA's Utah Jazz during the 1982–83 season, averaging 3.3 points, 0.9 rebounds and 0.8 assists per game.
+Williams played for the National Basketball Association's Utah Jazz during the 1982–83 season, averaging 3.3 points, 0.9 rebounds and 0.8 assists per game.
 He was originally selected by the Jazz (then based in New Orleans as the New Orleans Jazz) with the 4th pick in the tenth round of the 1978 NBA draft.